 The messages indicate that two drivers that were specified in the SuperCHANNEL configuration, config.txt , could not be found.
-Both of these are Space-Time Research drivers and were not required for this build:
+Both of these are WingArc drivers and are typically not required:

-- str.jdbc.komodo is the Space-Time Research driver required for connection to the deprecated SXV3 format, and is only available in the 32-bit version of SuperCHANNEL.
+- str.jdbc.komodo is the driver required for connection to the deprecated SXV3 format, and is only available in the 32-bit version of SuperCHANNEL.